 If you have installed new Windows 10 build 9926 on your PC’s desktop then you can feel few changes done for this preview version.
 Actually, new Windows 10 build 9926 version has been designed to look better on the desktop.
 Microsoft did not want to take any risk with this new version and modified all the things which could make the desktop appearance better.
 Keeping this view in mind, they have modified the system tray Clock which enhances the beauty of this taskbar and desktop for this version.
 This new Clock has been designed with bigger and flatter interface comparing to the previous.
 The good news for the users is that it is replaced from analog to the digital version and so, you can now Enable New System Tray Clock.

-If you also want to show new system tray clock on your new Windows 10 operating system then you can easily do by the following quick steps using Registry Editor carefully.
+If you also want to show a new system tray clock on your new Windows 10 operating system then you can easily do by the following quick steps using Registry Editor carefully.

 You may like to Read: